+Date:

-ontractor Authorized Representative:
+Contractor Authorized Representative:

-ontractor Company Name:
+Contractor Company Name:

-ontractor Address:
+Contractor Address:

-AC Project Manager:
+NAC Project Manager:

-bsite Name:
+Jobsite Name:

-uipment To Be Used:
+Equipment To Be Used:

-At the request of an authorized representative of the contractor, the equipment described above will be used by NAC and the contractors' employees.
-NAC requires the contractor's employees to be trained in the safe use of the equipment.
-The contractor must provide safety equipment for their own employee's use as required for the equipment being released.
+At the request of an authorized representative of the contra

+used by NAC and the contractors' employees.
+NAC requires the safe use of the equipment.
+The contractor must provide use as required for the equipment being released. • •

-NAC makes good faith effort to ensure the safety and integrity of all equipment with regular inspections, however the equipment shall be inspected by the contractor employees before use.
-If defects are found, equipment shall be removed from service until repairs are made, as approved by NAC.
+NAC makes good faith effort to ensure the safety and integr however the equipment shall be inspected by the contracto found, equipment shall be removed from service until repai r employees before use.
+If defects are

-By signing this agreement you agree to hold harmless NAC from any and all liabilities, damages, claims, fines, or causes of actions that may come from your use of this equipment.
+By signing this agreement you agree to hold harmless NAC f fines, or causes of actions that may come from your use of t

 Accepted By:

-Contractor Representative Signature: Date: Contractor Site Supervisor: Date:
+Contractor Representative Signature: Date:

+Contractor Site Supervisor: Date: